aelfimow/elfibot-0/README.md

 # elfibot-0
-My Telegram bot for starting/stopping various tasks
+My Telegram bot for starting/stopping various tasks.

+This bot listens for two commands `start` or `stop` and sends them over socket on localhost and port 50000.

+I am using it with my [Remote Audio Recorder](https://github.com/aelfimow/remote-audiorec).

-# Steps
+# Notes
 Install `telepot` using `pip`.